muelea/buddi/README.md

 ## Acknowledgments
 We thank our colleagues for their feedback, in particular, we thank Aleksander Holynski, Ethan Weber, and Frederik Warburg for their discussions about diffusion and the SDS loss, Jathushan Rajasegaran, Karttikeya Mangalam and Nikos Athanasiou for their discussion about transformers, and Alpar Cseke, Taylor McConnell and Tsvetelina Alexiadis for running the user study.

 Previous work on human pose and shape estimation has made this project possible: we use [BEV](https://github.com/Arthur151/ROMP) to initialize the optimization method, the Flickr and mocap data provided in [Close interactions 3D](https://ci3d.imar.ro/index.php/).
-We also use previous workon diffusion models and their code bases, [diffusion](https://github.com/hojonathanho/diffusion) and [guided-diffusion](https://github.com/openai/guided-diffusion/tree/main/guided_diffusion).
+We also use previous work on diffusion models and their code bases, [diffusion](https://github.com/hojonathanho/diffusion) and [guided-diffusion](https://github.com/openai/guided-diffusion/tree/main/guided_diffusion).